ibirisol/ebrima/README.md

 Put the Ebrima TTF files in this directory and use it as demonstrated in the _main.tex_ file.

-During the compiling, there are two possible errors if no Embrima TTF files are incorporated into the project directory.
+During the compiling, there are two possible errors if no Ebrima TTF files are incorporated into the project directory.